geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Staphylococcus Aureus
 - Introduction and Personal Experience with Infection
-  - Author's experience with a Staphylococcus aureus infection.
+  - John's experience with a Staphylococcus aureus infection.
   - The life-threatening nature of infections before antibiotics.
-  - Author's unique colonization by Staphylococcus aureus.
+  - John's unique colonization by Staphylococcus aureus.
 - Staphylococcus in History and War
   - The danger of staph infections in history.
   - Role of staph infections during wars.